Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.02 - SQL Commands READ, SELECT, and WHERE/README.md

 In summary, the `SELECT` statement combined with optional column selection and the `WHERE` clause allows you to read and filter data from your SQL database effectively.
 You will frequently use these statements when working with SQL databases.

+## Key Takeaways

+- The SQL `SELECT` keyword is used to read data from a database table.
+- Using `SELECT *` retrieves all columns from the specified table.
+- You can specify particular columns by listing them after `SELECT`.
+- The `WHERE` clause filters rows based on specified conditions, such as `id = 1`.